frissyn/frissyn/README.md

 ## frissyn

 A 16yo anime fanatic from Maryland proficient in Python, Ruby, and Crystal.
 I also know JS and C++, but I rarely use those in my projets.
-I'm also a multidisciplinary artist: graphic and motion design, illustration, old-school animation, sketchbooking, and the other 14 (yes, 14) hobbies I can't stick to.
+I'm also an aspiring artist of all kinds: graphic and motion design, illustration, old-school animation, sketchbooking, and whatever else tickles my fancy next.

 A lot of these GitHub READMEs are over saturated in SVG stuff, so here's a simple table with my top languages and GitHub stats.